-I met the famous author Mattew Reilley once, who told me he only writes when he feels inspired – otherwise he would write crap.
+I once met the famous author Mattew Reilley, who told me he only writes when he feels inspired – otherwise he would write crap.
 Choosing to write while inspired, he claims, creates inspired books.
+If he doesn’t feel inspired, he’ll just not work and do something else, like go see a movie.
 I remember saying to him, “That’s not what other authors have told me.
 They just keep writing even when they don’t feel like it, to get it done.”

 He looked straight at me and said, “And how many books have they sold?
 Did they sell millions too?”

 Good point, I thought.